Azure/terraform-azurerm-avm-ptn-alz-connectivity-hub-and-spoke-vnet/examples/full-multi-region/README.md

   - virtual_network_gateways: (Optional) The virtual network gateway settings.
 Detailed information about the virtual network gateway can be found in the module's README: https://registry.terraform.io/modules/Azure/avm-ptn-vnetgateway
   - private_dns_zones: (Optional) The private DNS zone settings.
 Detailed information about the private DNS zone can be found in the module's README: https://registry.terraform.io/modules/Azure/avm-ptn-network-private-link-private-dns-zones
   - bastion: (Optional) The bastion host settings.
 Detailed information about the bastion can be found in the module's README: https://registry.terraform.io/modules/Azure/avm-res-network-bastionhost/

 DESCRIPTION
 }

-variable "management_resource_settings" {
-  type        = any
-  default     = {}
-  description = <<DESCRIPTION
-The settings for the management resources.
-Details of the settings can be found in the module documentation at https://registry.terraform.io/modules/Azure/avm-ptn-alz-management
-DESCRIPTION
-}

-variable "management_group_settings" {
-  type        = any
-  default     = {}
-  description = <<DESCRIPTION
-The settings for the management groups.
-Details of the settings can be found in the module documentation at https://registry.terraform.io/modules/Azure/avm-ptn-alz
-DESCRIPTION
-}

-variable "connectivity_type" {
-  type        = string
-  description = "The type of network connectivity technology to use for the private DNS zones" default     = "hub_and_spoke_vnet" validation {
-    condition     = contains(values(local.const.connectivity), var.connectivity_type)
-    error_message = "The connectivity type must be either 'hub_and_spoke_vnet', 'virtual_wan' or 'none'"
-  }
-}

-variable "connectivity_resource_groups" {
-  type = map(object({
-    name     = string
-    location = string
-  }))
-  default     = {}
-  description = <<DESCRIPTION
-A map of resource groups to create.
-These must be created before the connectivity module is applied.

-The following attributes are supported:

-  - name: The name of the resource group
-  - location: The location of the resource group

-DESCRIPTION
-}

-variable "enable_telemetry" {
-  type        = bool
-  default     = true
-  description = "Flag to enable/disable telemetry"
-}

 variable "tags" {